danpacho/next-your-home/README.md

 -   📌 Category based grouping
     -   And you can describe the category
 -   📌 Category pagination
-    -   Configurable
+    -   Configurable with `blog.config.ts`
 -   📌 Post series
     -   Group your post by subtitle

 ## 📔 Reading focused UI/UX

--   📌 Easy navigation with `bottom post controller`
--   📌 Less vertical scrolling for searching the posts
 -   📌 Intuitive UI Elements
+-   📌 Easy navigation with `post controller`
+-   📌 Less vertical scrolling for searching post
 -   📌 Device width based, sized text content

 ## 🎨 Show your personality with colors